animal-tree/Writing-stuff-2/Radical-Ideas/Cancel-Auto-Insurance.md

 #

-The (archetype of the) Alderman prides himself in Auto Insurance.
+The archetypal Alderman prides himself in Auto Insurance.
 It’s a service that gives people what they need, right?
 There’s a whole system around it.
 “Everybody” agrees it’s not just paramount but also morally important.
 And yet, inspecting closer, it’s literally a flat tax to poor people that costs them oftentimes as much as their paychecks.
 The immorality is so extreme, considering that those poor people might actually *own* the car that they are being charged a subscription fee for, that it can’t even be described in this one paragraph.

 What can happen really is atrocious.
 And here is a case study from which some of the worst scenarios that this system creates can be extrapolated.